-IP TAKE: Unlike some of its peers, Shubert gives unrestricted grants for general operational support rather than for specific projects, which can be quite a boon to your organization's overall bottom line.
-Note, however, that it prefers to fund organizations with established track records of at least three successful seasons.
-If your organization is younger than that, it still doesn't hurt to contact Shubert, as it welcomes inquiries.
+IP TAKE: Unlike some of its peers, Shubert gives unrestricted grants for general operational support rather than for specific projects, which can be quite a boon to grant seekers’ overall bottom line.
+Note, that it prioritizes organizations with established track records of at least three successful seasons.
+However, if an organization is younger than that, it is still a good idea to contact Shubert, as it welcomes inquiries.

-PROFILE: On average, Shubert funds around 70 dance companies across the nation each year, with around $4 million in total dance grants in a recent year.
-Typically, ballet companies are a priority, but Shubert isn't all about arabesques.
-It's interested in other forms of dance as well.
-You can access lists of past grantees here.
+On average, Shubert funds around 70 dance companies across the nation each year, with around $4 million in total dance grants.
+Typically, the foundation prioritizes ballet, but Shubert is interested in other forms of dance as well.
+Grant seekers can access lists of past grantees here.

-Although Shubert's grants provide unrestricted funds, there are items it won't fund, so be sure to read the FAQs carefully.
+Although Shubert's grants provide unrestricted funds, there are items it will not fund, so grant seekers should be sure to read the FAQs carefully.

-As of 2016 all grant applications must be completed through Shubert's online grant portal.
+All grant applications must be completed through Shubert's online grant portal.
 Applicants must provide complete financial statements, which have been audited by a certified public accountant, for the appropriate fiscal year.
-If you have audited financial statements and your annual budget is under $150,000, contact Shubert before applying.
+Grant seekers with audited financial statements whose annual budget is under $150,000 should contact Shubert before applying.
 Different rules may apply.
-You can read the full rules and requirements here.
+Read the full rules and requirements here.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).